PureDOS/DAT/README.md

 #### CD-ROM Images
 CD-ROM images should be included in the .DOSZ file in uncompressed, version 5 CHD format (created with `chdman.exe createcd -c none`).
-This is to avoid double compression by both CHD and Torrentzip, which would be a detriment for load time and performance, while keeping a full game in a single .DOSZ file.
+This is to avoid double compression by both CHD and ZIP, which would be a detriment for load time and performance, while keeping a full game in a single .DOSZ file.

 #### Floppy Disk Images
 Floppy disk images should be included in the .DOSZ file in uncompressed raw disk IMG format.